Interior Design Program (B.F.A.)

 Dive into a variety of transformative learning opportunities to shape creative, rational, socially and environmentally responsible interior design professionals.

-A major in Interior Design prepares students for professional practice or advanced study in the field through research informed, design thinking infused and practice-based projects and opportunities that will strengthen their rational and creative thinking.
-Very broadly, it seeks to teach students the importance and value of the design process and design thinking, promote the awareness and knowledge of the contributions of the profession to the health, safety and well being of people in the built environment, and to prepare graduates of the program to succeed as professional interior designers.
+A major in Interior Design prepares students for professional practice or advanced study in the field through research informed, design thinking infused and practice-based projects and opportunities.
+Very broadly, it seeks to teach students the importance and value of the design process and design thinking, promote the awareness and knowledge of the contributions of the profession to the health, safety and well-being of people in the built environment, and to prepare graduates of the program to succeed as professional interior designers.

 The curriculum is interactive, haptic and performance-based, offering problem-solving experiences in all major areas of design practice (i.e. healthcare, retail, corporate, residential, etc.), in addition to areas of focused instruction including human factors and behaviors, materials, history, building systems and construction, building codes and regulations, lighting, acoustics and professional practice.
 Issues of national and global importance are included in courses so students will graduate with an awareness of the challenges and opportunities in the world of their professional futures.
 Upon graduation from this CIDA (Council of Interior Design Accreditation) Accredited program, students are eligible to begin the NCIDQ (National Council of Interior Design Qualification) certificate examination process.